Intersection of South Broadway and Washington streets

 Sawmill owner Peter Little built Rosalie in 1823, naming

 Marker series.
 This marker is included in the Natchez Trails marker series.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Fort Rosalie (about 300 feet away, measured in a direct line); Rosalie Cemetery (about 300 feet away); Intersection of State and South Canal streets (about 600 feet away); Bluff Park - Memorials and Louisiana Connections (about 600 feet away); Richard N. Wright (about 600 feet away); Natchez (about 600 feet away); Bernardo de Gálvez (about 700 feet away); Bluff Park - Playground for the City (about 700 feet away).
+Silver Street and Natchez Under-the-Hill (within shouting distance of this marker); Rosalie Cemetery (about 300 feet away, measured in a direct line); Fort Rosalie (about 300 feet away); Intersection of State and South Canal streets (about 600 feet away); Bluff Park - Memorials and Louisiana Connections (about 600 feet away); Richard N. Wright (about 600 feet away); Natchez (about 600 feet away); Texada (about 600 feet away).
 Touch for a list and map of all markers in Natchez.

 Categories. • Architecture • Notable Buildings • Roads & Vehicles • Settlements & Settlers •

 More.
 Search the internet for Intersection of South Broadway and Washington streets.

 Credits.
 This page was last revised on October 1, 2017.
 This page originally submitted on October 1, 2017, by Cajun Scrambler of Assumption, Louisiana.
 This page has been viewed 171 times since then and 26 times this year.
 Photos: 1, 2. submitted on October 1, 2017.